 Getting a screening mammogram takes about 15 minutes.
 During the procedure, each breast is pressed between two plates and an X-ray image is made.
 Two views of each breast are taken, one with the X-ray beam aimed from top to bottom and the other from side to side.

-Sometimes, the pressure can be uncomfortable, but it only lasts a few seconds.
-Tell the technologist if you feel any discomfort.
-Taking acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) about an hour before the exam may help.
-If you have concerns, talk to your health care provider about other ways to help ease discomfort (or anxiety) during a mammogram.
-And, before the exam, let your technologist know your concerns.
+Sometimes, the pressure can be uncomfortable, but it only lasts for a few seconds.
+If you have concerns, talk with your health care provider about taking acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) about an hour before the exam.
+He/she can also discuss other ways to help ease discomfort (or anxiety) during a mammogram.
+Before the exam, let your technologist know your concerns and tell him/her if you feel any discomfort during the exam.

 X-ray images of the breast can be captured on film or stored directly onto a computer (digital).
 Film and digital mammography are similar in their ability to detect breast cancer [1-3].
 Most centers now use digital mammography.